JNRowe/rdial/doc/taskbars.rst

 .. note::
    The above example is compact but very naïve, and will be incorrect in the time between state changes and updates.
-If you're implementing your own widget you'll be better served by using GFileMonitor_ to track state changes.
+If you're implementing your own status tool you'll be better served by using GFileMonitor_ to track state changes.

 You could also implement a simple task manager using dmenu_, the following zsh_ snippet shows how to build a selector for an existing task: